KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 In my analysis I explore and answer the following questions:

 1. From the distribution of ratings chart, which rating has the most user reviews?
 Least user reviews?
-2. From the distribution of sentiments chart, what are the total number of user reviews from each sentiment?
+2. From the distribution of sentiments chart, what are the total number of reviews for each sentiment?
 3. Based off the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
    How many reviews make up this sentiment?
-4. What app version has the most user reviews?
+4. How many app versions are there and what app version has the most user reviews?
-5. Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1(latest app version in dataset)?
+5. Are there any major differences in sentiment distribution between app versions 3.9.4.0 and 4.99.1.1?
 If so, what are they?
 6. Based off the negative sentiment distribution across Top 10 app versions chart, which version has the most reviews that are negatively ranked and how many are there?
-7. How many years is the dataset comprised of?
+7. The dataset is made up of how many years?
    Based off the distribution of years by user reviews chart, which year contains the most reviews and which has the least overall?
 8. Based off the sentiment distribution by year chart, how many negative reviews were placed in year 2021 and what is the percentage out of all negative sentiments?
 9. Out of the 8,182 negative reviews placed in year 2021, how many are from app version 4.73.0.3?